tajuar2001/Lazy-Tune/README.md

-# EECS 452 Project: Lazytune
+# EECS 452 Project: LazyTune

 ## Project Overview
 Lazytune is an ambitious project that merges creativity with technology, transforming an AKAI MPK Mini II MIDI keyboard into a versatile digital/electronic synth instrument.
 Utilizing a Raspberry Pi and Teensy audio shield, the project stands out in signal processing and audio I/O capabilities.